Civil conscription: East Germany

 In East Germany, the officially volunteer Subbotnik service was de facto obligatory the population.
 With this service, the local communities helped in the maintenance of local infrastructure.

+By legislation, if necessary it was possible to draft civilians to the Civil Defense Force in East Germany.

 Greece

 In Greece, the introduction of civil conscription, called "political mobilization", was made possible by law in 1974 and several governments have made use of it.